AgentSEO Documentation

 - Text: Raw text snippets or FAQs.

-- Product Images: Images of your products for the AI to reference or include.
+- Product Images: Image Files of your products for the AI to reference or include.
+Include a Title and Content.

-Navigate to Settings > Integrations to connect external services.
+Navigate to Settings > Integrations to connect external services like WordPress and Google.

 Connecting WordPress